SmalkiGroove/heroes-expansion/doc/SKILLS.md

 - __Rage of the Forest__ : All creatures in hero's army are permanently under the effect of Rage of the Forest and gain +1 to maximum damage.

 ### RUNELORE
-- __Fine Rune__ : There is a 50% chance of not using up resources on rune activation.
+- __Fine Rune__ : There is a 30% chance of not using up resources on rune activation.
+Gain +1 Knowledge.
 - __Refresh Rune__ : Allows a previously placed rune (random if many) to be refreshed on selected creature prolonging its effect, wasting only 50% of current Initiative on this action.
+Gain +1 Knowledge.
 - __Greater Rune__ : Allows the same rune to be activated for the second time for triple resource cost.
+Gain +1 Knowledge.
 - __Tap Runes__ : Regains some mana (depending on Knowledge) each time any rune is used.
 - __Runic Attunement__ : Increases creature morale by +2 for two turns after rune casting.
 - __Runic Shield__ : Hero receives Celestial Shield spell and +5 effective Spellpower when casting it.